EdwardDing/EdwardDing.github.io/about.md

 I was in charge of developing classifier for mobile terminal (iOS).
 This project relate to Deep Learning and Pattern Recognition.
 It is a little bit like the project I took in Dr. Xiabi Liu’s lab.
 But this time, we are using Convolutional Neural Network Algorithm (CNN).
 The project is based on Caffe framework developed by UCB.

-If you are interested in me or my project, you can download my resume [here].

 ###Professional Skills

 ------------------